shamanec/GADS/README.md

     - Simple logs display - Appium/WebDriverAgent logs when provider is in `debug`, some simple interaction logs
     - Reservation - loading a device sets it `In use` and can't be used by another person until it is released
     - Appium session refresh mechanism if a session timed out or was closed
+    - Optional usage of Selenium Grid 4 on provider level

 Developed and tested on Ubuntu 18.04 LTS, Windows 10, macOS Ventura 13.5.1

 ## Setup
-Currently the project assumes that GADS UI, MongoDB and device providers are on the same network.
+Currently the project assumes that GADS UI, MongoDB, Selenium Grid and device providers are on the same network.
 They can all be on the same machine as well.

 ### Go
 1. Install Go version 1.21.0 or higher